Print

 Instructions

-1. Usually, hot sauce is just made with hot peppers or a combination of hot peppers, garlic, and onions.
+1. Usually, hot sauce is made with a combination of sweet and hot peppers.
 However, it’s OK to use whatever flavors you want.
+If you’re new to DIY hot sauce, it is tempting to use just hot peppers, but it will be hotter than you expect.
 See the section above for a few of my favorite combinations.

-2. Finely chop all the vegetables and garlic in a food processor.
+2. Finely chop all the vegetables in a food processor or blender.
 Add the salt and continue to pulse until it’s as smooth as possible.

 4. Store the jar in a dark location for fermenting and let it ferment for 5-7 days.